temitayocharles/stack-to-k8s/README.md

 ---

-**Note**: This is a living workspace that gets updated as applications are developed and deployed.
+**Note**: This workspace now includes **production-ready enterprise applications** with comprehensive Kubernetes deployments, GitOps workflows, monitoring stacks, and CI/CD pipelines.
 Each application represents a real-world scenario and can be used independently or as part of a larger microservices architecture.

+**🎯 Featured Application**: The Task Management App is now **complete with enterprise features** including AI-powered recommendations, real-time collaboration, advanced monitoring, service mesh integration, and multi-environment CI/CD pipelines.

+**🚀 Ready for Production**: All applications include security scanning, automated testing, monitoring dashboards, and enterprise deployment configurations.

 Last Updated: December 2024